Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 A journey through BLE packet sniffing, protocol reverse-engineering, and Raspberry Pi deployment

-Body composition scales are genuinely useful devices.
-Step on, wait a few seconds, and you get weight, body fat percentage, muscle mass, and a handful of other metrics.
-The problem?
-Your data disappears into whatever proprietary app the manufacturer built, usually with aggressive upsells and questionable privacy practices.
+Body composition scales are, on their own terms, genuinely useful devices.
+Step on, wait a few seconds, receive a small dossier on your own physical form: weight, body fat percentage, muscle mass, and several other numbers whose accuracy I’m diplomatically not questioning here.
+The problem is what happens next.
+Your data vanishes into whichever proprietary app the manufacturer saw fit to build, typically bundled with aggressive upsells and privacy practices that would make a data broker wince.

-I bought a cheap GoodPharm TY5108 scale (it advertises itself as “tzc” over Bluetooth LE) for around £20.
-It works well enough, but I wanted to own my data.
-So I built Scalibur: a Raspberry Pi-based system that captures the raw BLE advertisements, decodes the measurements, calculates body composition metrics, and displays everything on a simple web dashboard.
+I bought a cheap GoodPharm TY5108 scale (it announces itself as “tzc” over Bluetooth LE) for around £20.
+It measures things competently enough, but I wanted to own the resulting numbers.
+So I built Scalibur: a Raspberry Pi system that captures raw BLE advertisements, decodes the measurements, calculates body composition metrics, and presents everything on a web dashboard of modest visual ambition.

 The Hardware

-• GoodPharm TY5108 scale - A cheap body composition scale with BLE.
-It measures weight using load cells and impedance through electrodes on the surface (you need to stand barefoot for the full reading).
+- GoodPharm TY5108 scale - A cheap body composition scale with BLE.
+It measures weight via load cells and impedance through electrodes on the surface (bare feet required for the full reading, which is a sentence I never expected to type in a technical specification).

-• Raspberry Pi - Any model with Bluetooth LE works.
-I used a Pi 4, but a Pi Zero W would be fine for this.
+- Raspberry Pi - Any model with Bluetooth LE will do.
+I used a Pi 4, though a Pi Zero W would manage perfectly well.

 The scale broadcasts its measurements as BLE advertisements.
-Unlike connected BLE devices that require pairing and a persistent connection, advertisement-based devices just shout their data into the void.
+Unlike connected BLE devices that require pairing and a persistent connection, advertisement-based devices simply shout their data into the surrounding air.
 Anyone listening can pick it up.
+The scale has the operational security of a man on a megaphone.

 My first attempt used bleak, a popular Python BLE library.
-I could see the device advertising, but the high-level APIs abstracted away the manufacturer-specific data I needed.
-The scale wasn’t exposing GATT services in the usual way - all the interesting data was in the advertisement packets themselves.
+I could see the device advertising, but the high-level APIs abstracted away the manufacturer-specific data I actually needed.
+The scale wasn’t exposing GATT services in the conventional manner — all the interesting data lived in the advertisement packets themselves.

-I switched to aioblescan, which gives you raw HCI (Host Controller Interface) packets.
-This is the low-level interface between the Bluetooth controller and the host system.
-Here’s where it gets interesting:
+So I switched to aioblescan, which gives you raw HCI (Host Controller Interface) packets.
+This is the low-level interface between the Bluetooth controller and the host system, and it is where the fun begins, if your definition of fun accommodates hex dumps.

 def parse_hci_packet(data: bytes) -> tuple[str | None, int | None, bytes | None]: